Skip to main content

 As the Hispanic and Latino population continues to grow in Utah, the demand for culturally competent foster families increases, making it essential to recruit more foster parents from these communities.

-Being in foster care is tough enough; being LGBTQ in foster care can be bleak.
-Over 30% of youth in care identify as LGBTQ.
-They are 3 times more likely to attempt suicide and 4 times more likely to be kicked out or run away for being queer.
+Being in foster care is tough; being LGBTQ+ in foster care can feel even harder.
+Nationally, over 30% of youth in care identify as LGBTQ+, and they are three times more likely to attempt suicide and four times more likely to be kicked out or run away for being queer compared to their peers.
 But it doesn’t have to be that way.

-While LGBTQ youth in care face unique circumstances, their sexual orientation and/or gender identity shouldn’t be seen as an additional challenge.
-Queer youth are no different than their non-lgbtq peers.
-They experience the same milestones and turbulence as any teenager.
-This means that you don’t need to have special skills to care for LGBTQ youth, you just need to be a safe, affirming adult.
+While LGBTQ+ youth face unique challenges, their sexual orientation or gender identity shouldn’t be seen as an added difficulty.
+They go through the same milestones and struggles as any teenager.
+You don’t need special skills to care for them—just a commitment to being a safe, affirming adult.

-Trauma from their past influences the behavior of children in foster care.
-They’ve learned habits that helped keep them safe—habits which can negatively impact how they relate to the world around them.
+The behavior of children in foster care may be influenced by past trauma.
+They’ve learned habits that helped keep them safe—habits that can negatively impact how they relate to the world around them.
 As a foster family, you can offer a safe home and a chance to replace old habits with new ones.
-We offer training to help you understand the trauma they’ve experienced and to effectively care for them.
+We offer training to help you understand the trauma they’ve experienced and how to effectively care for them.

 I want to learn more…